Painful Acl Injuries

 - You are a very active athlete and want to continue your sport

-The surgeon will remove and replace your damaged ligament with a tendon segment from a similar tissue.
+The surgeon will remove and replace your damaged ligament with a tendon segment from a similar tissue, which is called a graph.
 This would be a ligament that connects the muscle to the bone.
-It is called a graph.
 The surgeon uses a piece of tendon from another area of your knee or one from a deceased donor.

 Rehabilitative therapy will be useful following the treatment for an ACL tear.
 There is not a set timeframe for athletes to return to play.
 Before a person returns to their sport it is important to check the knee for stability, strength and movement patterns.
 A longer recovery time helps prevent a re-injury.